DeaconDesperado/mandos/README.md

 Mandos intentionally preserves the basic approach of the 10gen driver methods wherever possible.
 The main difference is that rather than retriving associative arrays representing your data, you will instead get your models directly as output.
-The original `find` and `findOne` methods will return either a single model or an array of models respectively.
+The original `find` and `findOne` methods will return either a cursor containing your models or a single model respectively.

 	$chicago = Place::findOne(array('city'=>'Chicago','state'=>'IL'));
 	//Assuming we have some methods in the Place class, we can call them directly on this return
 	$chicago->visit();

+Note that find returns a cursor that is compatible with all the original MongoCursor calls

+	//find me all the cities alphabetized by name, limit 30 results
+	$places = Place::find()->sort('city'=>1)->limit(30);

 Keys representing properties in your mongo objects can be fetched using either property accessor or key accessor syntax:

 	//These two lines are equivalent